-“My dad is an adventurer, not officially, but he loves to explore.
+My dad is an adventurer, not officially, but he loves to explore.
 Every year since I was 5 my family and I have always gone to the same place for our holiday, Menorca.
 Whenever we go there my dad likes to plan journeys and walks to different historic monuments.
-His favourite are ‘Martello Towers’ – cylinder shaped defence towers that were used in the Spanish Civil War, built by the British.
-So, every holiday I go on these walks with my dad, sometimes my family tag along but usually it’s just my dad and I.
+His favourite are Martello Towers – ‘cylinder shaped defence towers that were used in the Spanish Civil War, built by the British’ or so he would say.

-“When I was 6, a time when my biggest concern was having enough pocket money to collect Beyblades and having air conditioning in a hire car was a luxury, one of our journeys started to go wrong before we had even started walking.
-I was sat in the back of a 7-seat people carrier alongside my brothers, my dad (who was driving) and my sister’s boyfriend (at the time).”
+When I was 6, a time when my biggest concern was having enough pocket money to collect Beyblades and having air conditioning in a hire car was a luxury, one of our journeys started to go wrong before we had even started walking.
+I was sat in the front of a 7-seat people carrier alongside my brothers, my dad (who was driving) and my sister’s boyfriend (at the time).

-“It was a sweltering day so we all had the windows rolled fully down.
+It was a sweltering day so we all had the windows rolled fully down.
 Now I know you’re not supposed to but I could never resist leaning out of the window, letting the wind blow through my hair.
 It was shortly afterwards that the road we had been driving on seemed to just disappear.
 The car started to bounce, rattle and shake on the rocks and stones that the road now consisted of- sending me flying across the car (bearing in mind that I was about 3-foot-tall and weighing in at a whopping 40 pounds).
-Whilst I was distracted by the rocky road, I hadn’t realised the deep, thick forest that had started to envelop the car.”
+Whilst I was distracted by the rocky road, I hadn’t realised the deep, thick forest that had started to envelop the car.

-“The branches from the trees started to reach towards us, the tree leaves that were as sharp as daggers slowly scraped across the car, the car crying in horror.
+The branches from the trees started to reach towards us, the tree leaves that were as sharp as daggers slowly scraped across the car, the car cried out in horror.

-“The windows!
+The windows!
 We had left them fully rolled down allowing the very same leaves to reach towards us.
 SLICE, I narrowly avoid the blade.
-Everyone was frantically trying to close the windows, of course we had to roll them down manually- putting us directly within range of the tree leaves.
+Everyone was frantically trying to close the windows, of course we had to roll them up manually- putting us directly within range of the tree leaves.
 Heroically I dived to wind up my window, I managed to turn the crank a few times but it wasn’t enough.
 The tree started to fight back, sending a legion of daggers towards me.
 I fell to the floor, covering my head from the bombardment.
 But then, a break in the attack, a moment’s respite- round and round I turn the crank.
 THUMP, the window was closed.
-The tree, clawing at the window.
+The tree, still clawed at the window.
 I think to myself: How many more innocents will be caught by this same trap?

-“I didn’t have much better luck once we’d reached the destination.
-The same sword-like leaves that had attacked the car now littered the floor, all at the perfect angle to claw at my legs – the leaves could pierce the flesh with one swift jab and that wasn’t the worst of it.
+I didn’t have much better luck once we’d reached the destination.
+A bead of sweat crawled down my face from under my cap.
+I took it off a shook it, trying desperately to get the wind to cool it down.
+The same sword-like leaves that had attacked the car now littered the ground, all at the perfect angle to claw at my legs – the leaves could pierce the flesh with one swift jab and that wasn’t the worst of it.
 Halfway through the walk we came to a huge swamp, the water was murky and long grass peered out from the surface.
 There was little more than a plank of wood acting as a bridge over it.
 Of course, my dad charged off ahead and my brothers weren’t much use either, leaving me to cross the ‘bridge’ on my own.
 Cautiously, I began to walk over the bridge, taking one step at a time, one foot in front of the other.
+With each step the bridge creaked and groaned.
 My breathing slowed, I was completely focused on the bridge.